mobiusklein/glypy/docs/structure/glycan_composition.rst

 of detail discarded is customizable in the :meth:`MonosaccharideResidue.from_monosaccahride` class method.

 A :class:`GlycanComposition` is just a bag of :class:`MonosaccharideResidue` and :class:`SubstituentResidue`, similar to |Composition|.
-Its keys may be either :class:`MonosaccharideResidue` instances, :class:`SubstituentResidue` instances or strings which can be parsed by
-:func:`from_iupac_lite`, and its values are integers.
-They may also be written to and from a string using :meth:`GlycanComposition.serialize` and :meth:`GlycanComposition.parse`.
+Its keys may be either :class:`MonosaccharideResidue` instances, :class:`SubstituentResidue` instances or strings which can be parsed by :func:`from_iupac_lite`, and its values are integers.
+They may also be written to and from a string using :meth:`~.GlycanComposition.serialize` and :meth:`~.GlycanComposition.parse`.

 >>> g = GlycanComposition(Hex=3, HexNAc=2)
 >>> g["Hex"]